skordal/wagtail/README.md

 When you have the pre-requisites, simply run `make`.

+The kernel image is named `wagtail.itb` and is located in the `kernel` directory.

 Note that to boot Wagtail, you will need a uboot image on your Beagleboard that has been patched to enable the new FIT image format.
 This can easily be done by adding the following somewhere in include/configs/omap3_beagle.h:

 ```C